A quick pop quiz for you.

 This strategy involves setting a price point so low or stacking the value of an investment so high that it almost seems “too good to be true.”

-An example of this is timeshare opportunities that are often pitched to travelling consumers.
+An example of this is timeshare opportunities that are often pitched to traveling consumers.

 The aim is to convince consumers that making a small investment in a timeshare is so cheap, as compared to paying for a vacation, they’d be crazy not to make the investment.